NOTICE OF PRIVACY PRACTICES

 The following categories describe different ways that we use and disclose protected health information that we have and share with others.
 Each category of uses or disclosures provides a general explanation and provides some examples of uses.
 Not every use or disclosure in a category is either listed or actually in place.
 The explanation is provided for your general information only.

 - Medical Treatment.
 We use previously given medical information about you to provide you with current or prospective medical treatment or services.
-Therefore we may, and most likely will, disclose medical information about you to doctors, nurses, technicians, medical students, or hospital personnel who are involved in taking care of you.
+Therefore we may, and most likely will disclose medical information about you to doctors, nurses, technicians, medical students, or hospital personnel who are involved in taking care of you.
 For example, a doctor to whom we refer you for ongoing or further care may need your medical record.
-Different areas of the Practice also may share medical information about you including your record(s), prescriptions, requests of lab work and diagnostic testing.
+Different areas of the Practice also may share medical information about you including your record(s), prescriptions, requests for lab work and diagnostic testing.
 We may also discuss your medical information with you to recommend possible treatment options or alternatives that may be of interest to you.
-We also may disclose medical information about you to people outside the Practice who may be involved in your medical care after you leave the Practice; this may include your family members, or other personal representatives authorized by you or by a legal mandate (a guardian or other person who has been named to handle your medical decisions, should you become incompetent).
+We also may disclose medical information about you to people outside the Practice who may be involved in your medical care after you leave the Practice; this may include your family members or other personal representatives authorized by you or by a legal mandate (a guardian or other person who has been named to handle your medical decisions, should you become incompetent).

 - We may use and disclose medical information about you for services and procedures so they may be billed and collected from you, an insurance company, or any other third party.
-For example, we may need to give your health care information, about treatment you received at the Practice, to obtain payment or reimbursement for the care.
+For example, we may need to give your healthcare information, about the treatment you received at the Practice, to obtain payment or reimbursement for the care.
 We may also tell your health plan and/or referring physician about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment, to facilitate payment of a referring physician, or the like.

 - Health Care Operations.
 We may use and disclose medical information about you so that we can run our Practice more efficiently and make sure that all of our patients receive quality care.
-These uses may include reviewing our treatment and services to evaluate the performance of our staff, deciding what additional services to offer and where, deciding what services are not needed, and whether certain new treatments are effective.
+These uses may include reviewing our treatment and services to evaluate the performance of our staff, deciding what additional services to offer and where deciding what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, technicians, medical students, and other personnel for review and learning purposes.
 We may also combine the medical information we have with medical information from other Practices to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.

 We may also use or disclose information about you for internal or external utilization review and/or quality assurance, to business associates for purposes of helping us to comply with our legal requirements, to auditors to verify our records, to billing companies to aid us in this process and the like.
 We shall endeavor, at all times when business associates are used, to advise them of their continued obligation to maintain the privacy of your medical records.

 - Emergency Situations.
-In addition, we may disclose medical information about you to an organization assisting in a disaster relief effort or in an emergency situation so that your family can be notified about your condition, status and location.
+In addition, we may disclose medical information about you to an organization assisting in a disaster relief effort or in an emergency situation so that your family can be notified about your condition, status, and location.

-- Under certain circumstances, we may use and disclose medical information about you for research purposes regarding medications, efficiency of treatment protocols and the like.
+- Under certain circumstances, we may use and disclose medical information about you for research purposes regarding medications, the efficiency of treatment protocols and the like.
 All research projects are subject to an approval process, which evaluates a proposed research project and its use of medical information.
 Before we use or disclose medical information for research, the project will have been approved through this research approval process.
 We will obtain an Authorization from you before using or disclosing your individually identifiable health information unless the authorization requirement has been waived.
 If possible, we will make the information non-identifiable to a specific patient.
 If the information has been sufficiently de-identified, an authorization for the use or disclosure is not required.

 - Required By Law.
 We will disclose medical information about you when required to do so by federal, state or local law.